 Academic oncology and research

 Clinical oncology is a research-driven specialty: understanding the science underpinning our practice and demonstrating benefit through clinical trials is how we improve care for our patients.
-The College champions clinical oncology researchers through training, funding research and mentoring at all levels of the career pathway.
-In this section of the website you will find information regarding getting involved in research, academic careers and funding as well as links to external sources of information and resources.
+Through the Academic Committee, the College champions clinical oncology researchers by reviewing training, funding research and mentoring at all levels of the career pathway.
+In this section of the website, you will find information regarding getting involved in research, academic careers and funding as well as links to external sources of information and resources.

 Getting involved in research